TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

     ## [1] 0.002118107

 For both of these models, the optimal lambda is small--very close to zero (marked by the black line).
+This means regularization is not being applied heavily and the weights in the models are not too different from those obtained using ordinary least-squares.
 We will eventually see that a little bit of regularization goes a long way.

 Making Predictions
 ==================